jackrobertscott/authpack-client-190806/docs/api/sessions.md

 ## Count sessions

-Used to count a group of sessions.
+Used to count a workspace of sessions.

 ```ts
 authenticator.sessions.count()